 Gather all of the family members together, including any children who are old enough to understand.
 While some parents may not want to involve their kids in any negative financial discussions, it’s a great way to teach your children financial responsibility, and also gain their understanding and cooperation with any changes you will be making.
 Not only will your children be more inclined to assist with your changes, it will also help set them up for financial literacy in the future.

 Before the meeting, the family CFO should do some analysis to determine what the current situation is for the family.
 If an event has occurred that will require major changes in spending, having some information about what should change would be a helpful starting point for discussion.

 The family financial meeting should occur with little to no distraction.
 Keep the television off, and refrain from answering the phone, texting, or looking at your Blackberry.
 During the meeting, the family CFO should lead the discussion, explaining what changes are occurring, and how that will impact everyone.
 Depending on the ages of your children, brainstorming some solutions is a great way to involve the entire family.
-Use this Worksheet to determine how much money your family spends.
-Discuss all alternatives that are available, and agree on the changes as a family.
-Read our tips on how to save money on groceries and school supplies.

 Going forward, having some follow-up discussions is helpful.
 The family CFO can explain how well the family is following the financial plan, and the family can continue to refine the financial plan.